tstillwell/appengine_multiblog/README.md

 * Rate limiting for login attempts

-* Password resets via email.
+* Password resets via email

+* No waiting for index building (fast deployment)

 ## Setup Info
 If you are unfamiliar with google app engine, it is a Platform as a Service (PaaS) that runs on Google's cloud infrastructure.